DesconBelgrade/Klimerko/Klimerko_Printable_Case/Mounting/Clamp Mount/README.md

-Printed with 0.28 mm
+Printed with 0.28 mm, Infill 20%
-Infil 20%